MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Global parameters page contains the following settings:

-DateTime format – format that will be used for any attribute with Edm.DateTimeOffset type.
-All dates will be converted to string by using that format during the import.
-Set format will be applied for any attribute which saves date.
+DateTime format – format that is used for any attribute with Edm.DateTimeOffset type.
+All dates are converted to string by using that format during the import.
+Set format is applied for any attribute, which saves date.

 HTTP timeout (seconds) – timeout in seconds that will be used during each HTTP call to WebAPI application.

 Force change password for created user at next sign – this option is used for new user that will be created during the export.
-If option is enabled then [forceChangePasswordNextSignIn](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/passwordprofile) property will be set to true, otherwise it will be false.
+If option is enabled, then [forceChangePasswordNextSignIn](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/passwordprofile) property will be set to true, otherwise it will be false.